 Even though they have been around for a while, 3D effects can still deliver a powerful futuristic impact.
-Especially if you opt for a more generic name for your brand, 3D elements can give your logo an interesting twist.

 In this profession, you’re aiming to come across competent, knowledgeable, but also stylish.
 After all, design is a critical element of branding.
 If you want to establish yourself as an authority on style, going for black and white is always a safe option.

 That’s not enough, though!
 Take a look at this snazzy example from Ollivier.
 Everything is well balanced, and the prominent, perfectly round ‘O’ really captures attention.